-Sure, your team's performance won't be very ideal.
+Sure, your team’s performance won’t be ideal.
 But it will still be better.

-And it'll save you a lot of frustration.
+And it’ll have you a lot of frustration.

-Managers who don't understand these ideas end up with a bad workforce.
+Managers who don’t understand these ideas end up with a lousy workforce.

 As a result, they become frustrated and over-possessive.

 The Takeaway: Hire talented people in the first place.
 You don’t need to control people.
 Manage them wisely by defining clear objectives and letting your employees find their methods to achieve them.

 Lesson #8: Great managers give freedom to employees.
 But still, there are some basic guidelines that everyone must follow.